Neoncluster/Interfacer1-to-882SIO-adaptor/README.md

-# Interfacer1 to 882SIO adaptor
+# Interfacer 1 to 882SIO adaptor
 A small adaptor card to make an S-100 Compupro Interfacer 1 card perform as an Altair 882SIO card.
 This allows for greater compatibility with a larger array of comms software.

 <img width="820" alt="Screenshot 2023-02-23 at 11 04 30 PM" src="https://user-images.githubusercontent.com/61561950/220876731-1ecf25c7-e663-424d-a691-065eca725a0e.png">